 You need a visa to enter Uganda.
-You can either get a visa on arrival at the airport, or before you travel.
-You can apply for single entry and transit visas on the evisas website.
-You can also apply for these, and other types of visa, at the Uganda High Commission in London.
+You can either get a visa on arrival at the airport or before you travel.
+You can apply for single entry and transit visas on the e-visas website.
+You can also apply for these, and other types of visas, at the Uganda High Commission in London.

-Single Entry Visa is allowed to Indian travellers who wish to stay in Uganda for a short period. … Indians who travel to a Uganda for tourism purpose or business purpose or medical purpose.
+Single Entry Visa is allowed to Indian travellers who wish to stay in Uganda for a short period. … Indians who travel to Uganda for tourism purposes or business purposes or medical purposes.
 The applicant needs to mention the purpose of his visit.
-Uganda tourist visa and Uganda work visa are the single-entry visas.
+Uganda tourist visas and Uganda work visas are single-entry visas.